 Mortgage.
 For the purpose of securing payment and performance of the Agreement (collectively, the “Secured Obligations”), Mortgagor hereby irrevocably and unconditionally grants, conveys, warrants, mortgages, transfers and assigns to Mortgagee, WITH POWER OF SALE and right of entry and possession, all estate, right, title and interest which Mortgagor now has or may later acquire in and to the following property (all or any part of such property, or any interest in all or any part of it, as the context may require, the "Mortgaged Property"):

-All of Mortgagor’s right, title and interest in and to the real property easements and oil and gas leases located in the Counties of Campbell, State of Wyoming on which the Improvements (hereinafter defined) are located, as described in Exhibit A (collectively, the “Real Property Rights”).
+All of Mortgagor’s right, title and interest in and to the real property easements and oil and gas leases located in the Counties of Campbell, State of Wyoming on which the Improvements (hereinafter defined) are located, as described in Exhibit A hereto (collectively, the “Real Property Rights”).

-All equipment, pipelines, gathering systems, buildings, structures and other improvements now located or later to be constructed on the Real Property Rights (collectively the “Improvements”).
+All equipment, pipelines, gathering systems, buildings, structures and other improvements now located or later to be constructed on the Real Property Rights including without limitation those gathering systems listed on Exhibit B hereto (collectively the “Improvements”).

 All existing and future appurtenances, privileges, easements, franchises and tenements of the Real Property Rights.